FuelLabs/fuels-ts/apps/docs/src/guide/predicates/deploying-predicates.md

 This will perform the following actions:

-1. Compile the script using your `forc` version
+1. Compile the predicate using your `forc` version
-1. Deploys the built script binary to the chain as a blob
+1. Deploy the built predicate binary to the chain as a blob
-1. Generates a script that loads the blob that can be used to execute the script
+1. Generate a new, smaller predicate that loads the deployed predicate's blob
-1. Generates types for both the script and the loader that you can use in your application
+1. Generate types for both the predicate and the loader that you can use in your application

 We can then utilize the above generated types like so: